mattscilipoti/abi_registrar/README.md

   - Manage Property Transfer
     - Inform ACA
     - Transfer Residency
+      - Invalidate previous residents
+      - (?)
+Validate new residents or assist validating new?
     - Transfer Shares
     - Support Onboarding
       - What steps occur for new Residents?